Ashley Alexiss No Pants NFL Football Jersey Picture Sends Instagram Into Meltdown

-Today, Sports Illustrated Swimsuit model Ashley Alexiss declared sides in the NFL during football Sunday.
+Today, Sports Illustrated Swimsuit model Ashley Alexiss declared sides in the NFL during Football Sunday.
 She shared a new picture of herself wearing a jersey and sent her 1.8 million Instagram followers into a meltdown.

 In the post, Alexiss stood in front of a beautiful ocean wearing nothing but a white-and-navy blue New England Patriots jersey and a smile.
 The blonde bombshell had one hand in her wavy hair, which covered part of her face.
 With the other hand, she held down the jersey to protect her modesty since it appears as if she did not wear any pants with the outfit.
 Of course, it is possible that she wore the red ruched-back bikini bottoms she had on in another Patriots jersey picture from last week, and they couldn’t be seen due to her pose.

-In the caption, Alexiss declared it the calm before the storm and peppered her comment with plenty of pro-Patriots hashtags.
+In the caption, Alexiss wished her followers a happy Sunday full of football and peppered her comment with plenty of pro-Patriots hashtags.
 The jersey featured number 10, which belongs to Josh Gordon.

 Within an hour, nearly 10,000 fans took a moment to express their appreciation by hitting the “like” button, and more than 100 followers also dropped a comment for the model, who is also an NFL fan.